SHAKIR2001/codekuGitBranching/readme.md

 this is sample readme file
+afsasfafa

-This is feature a branch
-this is newly added line
+This is feature aasdafa branch this is newly added line

 this is a simple line added for testing push

-recheck this hii guys

-check new

-hi this is shakir
+this is a bad
+line
+just
+i added
+for fun

+def print_sum(a):
+    print(a*a)